ansible-collections/cisco.ios/docs/cisco.ios.ios_config_module.rst

                 <td>
                 </td>
                 <td>
                         <div>Specifies the source path to the file that contains the configuration or configuration template to load.
 The path to the source file can either be the full path on the Ansible control host or a relative path from the playbook or role root directory.
-This argument is mutually exclusive with <em>lines</em>, <em>parents</em>.</div>
+This argument is mutually exclusive with <em>lines</em>, <em>parents</em>.
+The configuration lines in the source file should be similar to how it will appear if present in the running-configuration of the device including the indentation to ensure idempotency and correct diff.</div>
                 </td>
             </tr>
     </table>